Solo Leveling Ending Explained

 Credit: D&C Media

-Consuming media with overpowered characters is a form of escapism, wish-fulfillment, or just undemanding fun, and that’s ok.
+Consuming media with weak characters becoming OP is a form of escapism, wish-fulfillment, or just undemanding fun, and that’s okay.

 The lack of action in the final chapter of the manhwa can mean that the fact of Jin-Woo’s – and humanity’s – victory is far more important than the way it was achieved.